cartonmarkup/cssCarton/README.md

 Now you will need the "like-words-in-a-sentence"-rule from above!
 The parentcell defines the length of the "lines" ( 600px ).
 To build columns you can add as many cells to a "line" as you want.
-They will stand next to each other as long as their width added together is the same or smaller as parentcell ones.
+They will stand next to each other as long as their summed up width is the same or smaller as that of the parentcell.

     <div class="_cell" style="width: 600px;">
         <div class="_cell" style="width: 300px;">A</div>